-Listening assignments are based on reading assignments in the text and listening assignments on the accompanying recordings.
+Listening assignments are based on reading assignments in the text and listening assignments on the accompanying recordings found at the Connect website or on your audio disks, if you purchased them.
 It is important to read more about the requirements of these assignments — some information is found further down on this page, more is in the syllabus and calendar, and additional information will be provided in class.

 Downloading and printing assignments